Cost Inflation Index (CII) For FY 2022-23

-- CII number will be required to calculate LTCG for FY 2021-22 for the assets where indexation is allowed before the levy of LTCG tax.
-The taxes on these gains will be paid by you while filing your income tax returns (ITR) for FY 2021-22.
+- CII number will be required to calculate LTCG for FY 2022-23 for the assets where indexation is allowed before the levy of LTCG tax.
+The taxes on these gains will be paid while filing the income tax returns (ITR) for FY 2022-23.

 Significance of CII in Long-Term Capital Gains

-Let’s understand the concept of CII in reference to the computation of long-term capital gains under Section 48 of the Income Tax Act, 1961.
+Let’s understand the concept of CII about the computation of long-term capital gains under Section 48 of the Income Tax Act, 1961.

-- Expenditures incurred in relation to the transfer of capital assets
+- Expenditures incurred about the transfer of capital assets

 - Cost of acquisition of the asset and the cost of improvement, if any

-Further, for the purposes of long-term capital gains, indexed cost of acquisition and indexed cost of improvement of the assets have to be taken into account instead of the normal costs.
+Further, for long-term capital gains, the indexed cost of acquisition and indexed cost of improvement of the assets have to be taken into account instead of the normal costs.
 The amounts of indexed cost of acquisition and indexed cost of improvement can be calculated as follows:

 Indexed Cost of Acquisition = Cost of Acquisition * [CII of the FY in the capital asset is transferred ÷ CII of the year in which asset is first held or for FY 2001-02, whichever is later]